-How Long Do You Have to Be Separated to get a Divorce in Florida?
 How Long Do You Have to Live in Florida Before you Can Get a Divorce?

 How Long Do You Have to Live in Florida Before You Can Get a Divorce?
 Divorce in Florida

 The Florida Statutes are quite definite in their answer to this question, and the answer may affect your ability to file a petition immediately.
 Florida Statute 61.021 answers our question succinctly, “To obtain a dissolution of marriage, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.”
 Read carefully.
 Only ONE of the parties to the marriage must have resided in the State of Florida for 6 months prior to filing for divorce.
-This means that if one spouse has lived in Florida for 6 months or longer and the other spouse has moved to another state, or never moved to Florida at all, it is likely the party residing in Florida can successfully petition the Florida court(s) for a dissolution of marriage.
-For more information on subjects such as Florida divorce, Florida alimony, child support, child support health care, Florida parenting plans, and other family law topics, click on any of our links provided by the Jacobs Law Firm.
-Call our uncontested divorce attorney in Orlando today.
+This means that if one spouse has lived in Florida for 6 months or longer and the other spouse has moved to another state, or never moved to Florida at all, it is likely the party residing in Florida can successfully petition the Florida court for a dissolution of marriage.
+This rule governing jurisdiction applies even if your divorce is uncontested.